MUHEMIR/MUHEMIR/README.md

 - 👋 Hi, I’m @MUHEMIR
 - 👀 I’m interested in Mobile and Web Development, and also AR and VR Development
-- 🌱 I’m currently learning Bachelor Degree in Computer Engineering Master Degree in Electrical Engineering at Telkom University
+- 🌱 I’m currently student of Bachelor Degree in Computer Engineering Master Degree in Electrical Engineering at Telkom University
 - 💞️ I’m looking to collaborate on Mobile and Web Development Project
 - 📫 How to reach me instagram: @muh_emir_ghiff or twitter @PEKZJr